The

 Each of the major four fragrances explicitly mentioned in the Torah

-the natural universe, created in seven days.
-Seven corresponds to the framework
+seven represents the natural universe, created in seven days.
+Seven corresponds to

 with its seven-day week.